Pawan Hans: History

-On 27 December 2010, seaplane services were operationalized in Andaman and Nicobar Islands as per MOU signed between Andaman and Nicobar Administration and PHL.
-The service began with an eight-seater Cessna 208A Amphibian seaplane named Jal Hans will be used by PHHL to ferry tourists between Port Blair and Havelock Island in the presence of Civil Aviation Minister Praful Patel.
+On 27 December 2010, seaplane services were operationalized in the Andaman and Nicobar Islands as per the MOU signed between the Andaman and Nicobar Administration and PHL.
+The service began with an eight-seater Cessna 208A Amphibian seaplane named Jal Hans, which will be used by PHHL to ferry tourists between Port Blair and Havelock Island in the presence of Civil Aviation Minister Praful Patel.
 This was the first introduction of seaplanes in India.

 On 29 April 2011, a Pawan Hans AS350 B-3 helicopter carrying Dorjee Khandu, the Chief Minister of Arunachal Pradesh, and four other people went missing.
 It was traced four days later near Lobthang.
 All 5 people were found dead.
-After this incident Meghalaya and Arunachal Pradesh suspended PHI services.
+After this incident, the states of Meghalaya and Arunachal Pradesh suspended PHL services.

-As of January 2017, the partially government owned helicopter service provider had a net worth of ₹3,701.5 crores and paid-up equity share capital was ₹245.61 crores.
+As of January 2017, the partially government owned helicopter service provider had a net worth of ₹3,701.5 crores, and paid-up equity share capital was ₹245.61 crores.
 Pawan Hans is an "Approved Maintenance Centre of Eurocopter" and also the first ISO 9001: 2000 certified aviation company in India.
 On 12 January 2017, the Government of India approved the privatization of Pawan Hans.

 In July 2020, first helicopter service by PHL in Uttarakhand started operating under UDAN-RCS scheme.

-On 3 July 2023, the department of investment and public asset management (DIPAM) scrapped the strategic disinvestment after it disqualified the successful bidder Star 9 Mobility Pvt Ltd, a consortium of three companies Maharaja Aviation Pvt, Big Charter Pvt, led by Almas Global Opportunity Fund.
+On 3 July 2023, the Department of Investment and Public Asset Management (DIPAM) scrapped the strategic disinvestment after it disqualified the successful bidder Star 9 Mobility Pvt Ltd, a consortium of three companies Maharaja Aviation Pvt, Big Charter Pvt, led by Almas Global Opportunity Fund.
 The consortium had placed a winning bid of ₹211.14 crore in 2021.

+On 29 January 2026, Pawan Hans placed an order for 10 Dhruv NG with deliveries by 2027.
+Over 28 planned.
+Four to be operated on behalf of ONGC for 10 years.
+Most of their fleet is based at the company-owned Rohini Heliport located north west of New Delhi.

 Services

-PHL provides helicopter services to Oil and Natural Gas Corporation (ONGC) to its off-shore locations as well as NTPC, GAIL, GSPC and Oil India.
+PHL provides helicopter services to Oil and Natural Gas Corporation (ONGC) to its off-shore locations as well as NTPC, GAIL, GSPC, and Oil India.
 This government-owned-helicopter service provider is often engaged in providing services to various state governments in India, particularly in North-east India, namely Meghalaya, Mizoram, Maharashtra, Tripura, Odisha, Himachal Pradesh.
-PHL also gives services to Ministry of Home Affairs.
+PHL also gives services to the Ministry of Home Affairs.
 It provides 4 Dauphin helicopters to Andaman and Nicobar Islands for inter-island transportation, and provides 2 Dauphin helicopters to Lakshadweep Administration for ferrying people from Islands to Cochin International Airport and for evacuation of patients to Kavaratti/Aggati and mainland.
 These helicopters are considered as the backbone of Lakshadweep and Minicoy Islands.

-PHL runs helicopter services from Phata to the Kedarnath Temple during yatra seasons i.e., May-June and September-October every year.
-And also provides service for Amarnath Temple from Rudraprayag.
+PHL runs helicopter services from Phata to the Kedarnath Temple during yatra seasons, i.e., May–June and September–October every year.
+It also provides service for Amarnath Temple from Rudraprayag.
 It also runs Vaishno Devi helicopter service.

-PHL has emerged as Asia's one of the largest helicopter operators with a own operational fleet of 43 helicopters.
+PHL has emerged as one of Asia's largest helicopter operators with its own operational fleet of 43 helicopters.

 Pawan Hans offers helicopter services for: